paulstephane/UPL_Accessory/README.md

 - id3v2 tags should contain at minimum the artist, album, title, track number
 - first file of each folder can contain an image (album cover art, preferably in small format)

-The program available in this repository is designed to *assist* in copying your music files to USB keys in a format compatible with the use of the UPL96ETL.
+The program in this repository is designed to *assist* in copying your music files to USB keys in a format compatible with the use of the UPL96ETL.
 It is written with Livecode community edition (open source), and runs on **Windows** but could be adapted to other operating systems.

 ## Prerequisites